petros-d/docs/docs/airflow-api.md

 - An access token.
 - A base Deployment URL.

 To retrieve an access token, go to `cloud.astronomer.io/token` and copy the token that appears.
+This token is valid only for 24 hours.

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The base URL for the Airflow UI is your base Deployment URL.
-It includes your organization's URL, followed by a short Deployment ID (For example: `https://cloud.astronomer.run/dhbhijp0`).
+It includes your organization's URL, followed by a short Deployment ID (For example: `https://mycompany.astronomer.run/dhbhijp0`).

 ## Step 2: Make an Airflow API Request